 The U.S. usually authorizes TPS in situations of upheaval due to natural disasters (such as hurricanes or earthquakes), an outbreak of disease, or armed conflicts that have made it unsafe to return.
 It has a history of extending these designations multiple times, though the Trump administration is trying to reverse course on this, seeking to end some designations early and possibly cease use of the TPS program entirely.

-To see whether your country is on the list of TPS designees, as well as the valid registration periods, you can visit the Temporary Protected Status page of the United States Citizenship and Immigration Services (USCIS) website.
-As of early 2025, the following nations are designated for TPS:
+To see whether your country is on the list of TPS designees, as well as get the latest word on valid registration periods (though sometimes they're delayed in updating this information), you can visit the Temporary Protected Status page of the United States Citizenship and Immigration Services (USCIS) website.

 It is not enough to merely be a citizen of a designated nation to be eligible for TPS.
 You must submit an application to USCIS within the advertised initial or late registration periods and meet a number of other eligibility requirements: